-At Cornerstone, we want our students to be lifelong learners that will be world changers!
+At CCS, we want our students to be lifelong learners that will be world-changers and difference-makers!
 Education goes beyond academics, as that is only one component.
-As we seek to discover our students' unique gifts we strive to teach the whole child—head, heart and hands.
+As we seek to discover our students' unique gifts we strive to teach the whole child.

 Your child is uniquely created by God and has a unique way of learning.
 Our whole child philosophy means CCS faculty utilizes different strategies for different learners to develop the character of each and every student.

 We seek to be a Christian school by teaching from a Christ-centered, biblical worldview.
 We believe that the Bible is the written Word of God, the truth by which the Holy Spirit enlightens our understanding of God, ourselves and the world.
 All of life, including the studies and disciplines in which our students are engaged, are governed and directed by the authority of the Scriptures.
 As a school community we strive to live out the principles which God has defined for us in Scripture as we live together in unity.